JasperFx/marten/documentation/documentation/documents/advanced/patch_api.md

 <[sample:increment_for_int]>

-By default, the `Increment()` operation will add 1 to the existing value.
+By default, the `Patch.Increment()` operation will add 1 to the existing value.
 You can optionally override the increment:

 <[sample:increment_for_int_with_explicit_increment]>